dora-team/dora.dev/hugo/content/capabilities/flexible-infrastructure/index.md

 > Flexible infrastructures lead to 30% higher organizational performance. ([Accelerate State of DevOps 2023](/research/2023/dora-report/))

-As generative AI accelerates the pace of code creation, flexible infrastructure has become a critical safety net.
+As AI accelerates the pace of code creation, flexible infrastructure has become a critical safety net.
 While AI tools significantly increase individual productivity and flow, the resulting surge in code volume can severely strain deployment pipelines, negatively impacting software delivery stability and throughput.
 Flexible, elastic infrastructure allows teams to spin up automated, on-demand test environments to absorb this increased volume and catch AI-generated regressions before they reach production.

 ## Flexible infrastructure defined